yananlong/yananlong.github.io/_pages/about.md

   - /about.html
 ---

 I am a data scientist and machine learning researcher.
-I was most recently a research scientist at the University of Chicago.
-Prior to that, I obtained by PhD from University of Chicago under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).
+I recently finished my position of research scientist at the University of Chicago.
+Prior to that, I obtained by PhD from at the same place under [Andrey Rzhetsky](https://biologicalsciences.uchicago.edu/faculty/andrey-rzhetsky).